Digit4lBytes/Highpoint/README.md

 # Dependecies
 Python 3 </br>
-Selenium
+Selenium</br>
-Selenium Firefox Webdriver
+Selenium Firefox Webdriver</br>

-Usage
+# Usage
 python Highpoint.py <dork> <output_mode> <tld> Tld is optional Tld is the top level domain or target site you wish to dork.
 Example: .org or nscs.gov

 # Output Modes

--f This will put all data into a file in a clean format.
+-f This will put all data into a file in a clean format. </br>
 -t This will print all of the information, in an unclean format.
-URLS and Descriptions.
+URLS and Descriptions. </br>
 -c This will format the scraped information cleanly.
 The URLS will be output in this format: url.com > route > file > ext The > mean / or .
-Here the unformatted url would be: url.com/route/file.ext
+Here the unformatted url would be: url.com/route/file.ext </br>

 # Available Dorks

--fp for password files.
+-fp for password files. </br>
--av for advisories and vulnerabilities.
+-av for advisories and vulnerabilities. </br>
--ws for web servers.
+-ws for web servers.</br>
--vs for vulnerable servers
+-vs for vulnerable servers</br>
--lp for login portals
+-lp for login portals</br>
--fh for footholds.
+-fh for footholds.</br>
--vo for various online devices.
+-vo for various online devices.</br>
--cam for online cameras.
+-cam for online cameras.</br>
--ji for pii information.
+-ji for pii information.</br>
--si for sensitive shopping info.
+-si for sensitive shopping info.</br>